 Hunting over decoys starts at first light and continues until 10 a.m. or later.
 Most days, duck hunters return to the lodge for lunch and a siesta before afternoon departures at about 3 p.m. for evening duck hunts.
 Evening hunts are often conducted within the confines of the lodge property, so drives are generally shorter.
 They last until dark when guests return to the lodge for drinks and dinner.

 If you’re interested in hunting one of these amazing Ducks, Jacana Lodge in Argentina is the place to go.
 You can find lots more information about Jacana Lodge here.
-Alternatively, you can visit the full tour page our contact our expert team for more information.
+Alternatively, you can visit the full tour page our contact our shooting expert, Peter Collingsworth, on 01603 407596 or email email@example.com for more information.